 Health and Counselling Services

-The Counselling Centre offers confidential individual, marriage, and family counselling to current students, staff, and their respective families across our three schools on a fee-for-service basis.
-The Counselling Centre serves as a training context for graduate students in the Marriage and Family Therapy program offered through the seminary.
-Trained graduate students (known as supervised counsellors) are involved in the provision of counselling and are supervised by the director of counselling services.
+The Counselling Centre offers confidential individual, marriage, and family counselling to Briercrest students, staff, and their respective families.
+The Counselling Centre also serves as a training context for graduate students in the Marriage and Family Therapy program offered through the Seminary.
+Trained graduate students (known as supervised counsellors) are involved in the provision of counselling and are supervised by our director of counselling services.
+Find out more about the counselling services available to you.

 Margaret Clarke's office is located in the Student Development area, Room 137 E. Other offices are down the seminary hallway from the Crossroads Café, Room S105 &S107.